1054009/mysql_csv_importer/README.md

 Data resembling a whole number will be treated as `INT`. \
 Data resembling a decimal number will be treated as `DOUBLE`.

+Data in the format of `YYYY/MM/DD` will be converted to `YYYY-MM-DD`. \
+Data in the format of `YYYY/MM/DD HH:MM:SS` will be converted to `YYYY-MM-DD HH:MM:SS`.

 Data in the format of `YYYY-MM-DD` will be treated as `DATE`. \
 Data in the format of `YYYY-MM-DD HH:MM:SS` will be treated as `DATETIME`. \
 Data in the format of `YYYYMMDDHHMMSS` will be treated as `TIMESTAMP`. \